nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 1a.
 The contact list does not exist.

     * 1a1.
 AddresSoc creates a new list.

   Use case resumes at step 2.

 * 1a.
 The arguments specified by the user are invalid.

     * 1a1.
 AddresSoc shows an error message.

       Use case resumes at step 1.

+<div style="page-break-after: always;"></div>

 **Use case: Delete a contact**